mmshahria/GlassboardTech-API-Reference/Companies/GET List Companies.md

 Describe the management strategy that will be used for the business.
 Allowed enum values are `Solely by the owner(s) (Member-managed)┃Some, but not all, owners (Manager-managed)┃By the owner(s) and other managers (Manager-managed)┃Solely by the manager(s) (Manager-Managed)`.

+<strong>page </strong> `number`

+The current page of results returned for the API call.
+This can be used as a query string parameter.

+<strong>perPage</strong> `number`

+The total count of companies or results returned per page.
+This can be specified as a query string parameter.

+<strong>totalCount</strong> `number`

+Total count of the companies or results the API call returned.